MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-document-tracking.md

 >*Applies to: Active Directory Rights Management Services, Azure Information Protection, Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1*

-If you have a [subscription that supports document tracking](https://www.microsoft.com/cloud-platform/azure-information-protection-features), the document tracking site is enabled by default for all users in your organization.
-Document tracking shows information such as email addresses of the people who attempted to access protected documents that users shared, when these people tried to access them, and their location.
+If you have a [subscription that supports document tracking](https://www.microsoft.com/en-us/cloud-platform/azure-information-protection-features), the document tracking site is enabled by default for all users in your organization.
+Document tracking provides information for users and administrators about when a protected document was accessed and if necessary, you can revoke access to it.

-If displaying this information is prohibited for your organization or is is prohibited for a subset of users (for example, based on region) because of privacy requirements, you can use the following PowerShell cmdlets:

-- **To disable document tracking for all users in your organization**: [Disable-AadrmDocumentTrackingFeature](/powershell/module/aadrm/disable-aadrmdocumenttrackingfeature)

-    When users try to access the document tracking site, they see a message that their administrator has disabled document tracking.
-You can re-enable access to the site at any time, by using the [Enable-AadrmDocumentTrackingFeature](/powershell/module/aadrm/enable-aadrmdocumenttrackingfeature).
+If displaying this information is prohibited in your organization because of privacy requirements, you can disable access to the document tracking site by using the [Disable-AadrmDocumentTrackingFeature](/powershell/module/aadrm/disable-aadrmdocumenttrackingfeature) cmdlet.
+You can re-enable access to the site at any time, by using the [Enable-AadrmDocumentTrackingFeature](/powershell/module/aadrm/enable-aadrmdocumenttrackingfeature), and you can check whether access is currently enabled or disabled by using [Get-AadrmDocumentTrackingFeature](/powershell/module/aadrm/get-aadrmdocumenttrackingfeature).
+To run these cmdlets, you must have at least version **2.3.0.0** of the Azure Rights Management (AADRM) module for PowerShell.

-- **To disable document tracking for a subset of users in your organization**: [Set-AadrmDoNotTrackUserGroup](/powershell/module/aadrm/set-aadrmdonottrackusergroup)

-    When you disable document tracking for a subset of users, you must specify a single group.
+## Privacy controls for users and document tracking

+When the document tracking site is enabled, by default, it shows information such as the email addresses of the people who attempted to access the protected documents, when these people tried to access them, and their location.
+Having this level of information can be very helpful to determine how the shared documents are used and whether they should be revoked if suspicious activity is seen.
+However, for privacy reasons, you might need to disable this user information for some or all users.

+If you have users that should not have this activity tracked, add them to a group that is stored in Azure AD, and specify this group with the [Set-AadrmDoNotTrackUserGroup](/powershell/module/aadrm/Set-AadrmDoNotTrackUserGroup) cmdlet.
+When you run this cmdlet, you must specify a single group.
 However, the group can contain nested groups.
-These group members cannot access the document tracking site and they see the same message as when it's disabled for all users.
+Do not include external users in these groups.

-    For these group members, their activity related to documents that others have shared with them is not logged to the document tracking site.
-If the user who protected and shared a document is not in this group, that user will be able to access the document tracking site and see that their protected document was accessed and can revoke their document.
-However, that user will not see any user details (user name, time, location) of the group members.
-In addition, that user will not get email notifications from the group members when they open the protected document.
+For these group members, their activity related to documents that others have shared with them is not logged to your document tracking site.
+When a group member opens a protected document, that action is displayed on your document tracking site but without any of their user details (user name, time, location).
+In addition, no email notifications are sent to the user who shared the document.
+For the user who shared the document, that user will be able to see that the document was accessed and can still revoke access to it.

-    You can use the [Clear-AadrmDoNotTrackUserGroup](/powershell/module/aadrm/Clear-AadrmDoNotTrackUserGroup) if you no longer need this option for a subset of users.
+You can use the [Clear-AadrmDoNotTrackUserGroup](/powershell/module/aadrm/Clear-AadrmDoNotTrackUserGroup) if you no longer need this option.
 Or to selectively remove users, remove them from the group but be aware of [group caching](../plan-design/prepare.md#group-membership-caching).

-To check whether document tracking is enabled for your organization: Run [Get-AadrmDocumentTrackingFeature](/powershell/module/aadrm/get-aadrmdocumenttrackingfeature).

-To check whether document tracking is exempt for a group: Run [Get-AadrmDoNotTrackUserGroup](/powershell/module/aadrm/get-AadrmDoNotTrackUserGroup)

-> [!IMPORTANT]
-> If you have a subset of users whose activity and location should not be tracked, add them to a group that is stored in Azure AD, and specify this group with the [Set-AadrmDoNotTrackUserGroup](/powershell/module/aadrm/Set-AadrmDoNotTrackUserGroup) cmdlet.

-To run these cmdlets, you must have at least version **2.10.0.0** of the Azure Rights Management (AADRM) PowerShell module.
+You can check whether this option is currently in use by using [Get-AadrmDoNotTrackUserGroup](/powershell/module/aadrm/get-AadrmDoNotTrackUserGroup).
+To run the cmdlets for this group configuration, you must have at least version **2.10.0.0** of the Azure Rights Management (AADRM) module for PowerShell.

+For more information about each of these cmdlets, use the links provided.
 For installation instructions, see [Installing Windows PowerShell for Azure Rights Management](../deploy-use/install-powershell.md).
 If you have previously downloaded and installed the module, check the version number by running: `(Get-Module aadrm –ListAvailable).Version`

+> [!IMPORTANT]
+> If you have users whose activity and location should not be tracked, add them to a group that is stored in Azure AD, and specify this group with the [Set-AadrmDoNotTrackUserGroup](/powershell/module/aadrm/Set-AadrmDoNotTrackUserGroup) cmdlet.

+## Destination URLs used by the document tracking site

 The following URLs are used for document tracking and must be allowed on all devices and services between the clients that run the Azure Information Protection client and the Internet.
 For example, add these URLs to firewalls, or to your Trusted Sites if you're using Internet Explorer with Enhanced Security.